szhang7/szhang7.github.com/_posts/java/2013-06-25-maven-handbook.md

     post-site 	            executes processes needed to finalize the site generation, and to prepare for site deployment site-deploy 	        deploys the generated site documentation to the specified web server

-## POM (Project Object Model)
+## Introduction to the POM
 A Project Object Model or POM is the fundamental unit of work in Maven.
 It is an XML file that contains information about the project and configuration details used by Maven to build the project.
-It contains default values for most projects.
-Examples for this is the build directory, which is target; the source directory, which is src/main/java; the test source directory, which is src/main/test; and so on.

 ###Super POM
-The Supper POM s Maven's default POM.
+The Super POM is Maven's default POM.
 All POMs extend the Super POM unless explicitly set, meaning the configuration specified in the Super POM is inherited by the POMs you created for your projects.

+    ${M2_HOME}/lib/maven-model-builder-3.0.5.jar-->/org/apache/maven/model/pom-4.0.0.xml

 ###Minimal POM
 The minimum requirement for a POM are the following: